How To Stop Excessive Thinking

-Overthinking is that endless loop that takes over your mind—overthinking every decision, every situation, until you’re paralyzed by your own thoughts.
+Excessive thinking is that endless loop that takes over your mind—overthinking every decision, every situation, until your own thoughts paralyze you.

 The noise.
 The chaos.
 It’s draining, isn’t it?